- Jason Bartel

 When you do get to USD, there is a free parking garage located just down the street from the ballpark.
 The garage has an entrance right when you enter the USD campus at Acala Park, or you can enter it down near the football stadium on Torero Way.
-Exiting the garage is definitely easier going up to the top, and having it feed you right out of campus.
-It is a hilly walk from the garage to the stadium, so if you have issues with that, you might want to try and park in the small lot across the street from Fowler Park's main entrance.
+Exiting the garage is easier going up to the top, and having it feed you right out of campus.
+It is a hilly walk from the garage to the stadium, so if you have issues with that, you might want to try and park in the small lot across the street from Fowler Park’s main entrance.

 All fans enter the stadium at the very top of it.
-You can either stay here and watch like you would from a balcony at a theater, or take the stairs and elevators down to the main concourse.
+You can either stay here and watch as you would from a balcony at a theater, or take the stairs and elevators down to the main concourse.
 Clear signs point you in the direction you should go to get to your desired location.

-The walking areas throughout Fowler Park are very spacious, and lines for the bathrooms and concession stands don't really impede a person's ability to get from the first base side to the third base side.
+The walking areas throughout Fowler Park are very spacious, and lines for the bathrooms and concession stands don’t impede a person’s ability to get from the first base side to the third base side.
 The concourse also has plenty of handicapped seating all around the park.